brice/seven-adventure/Week4/README.md

      scala> hobbits.foreach(hobbit => if (hobbit._2 != "hobbit") {println(hobbit)})
      (smaug,dragon)

 Unlike other languages and chapter, the second day made me rethink opf my code so i rewrited my Tic-tac-toe game to apply what i discovered this day.
 See ttt2.scala to see the new game.

+#### Find

+A discussion on how to use Scala files

+What makes a closure different from a code block

+#### Do

+Use foldLeft to compute the total size of a list of strings

+* See stringlist.scala

+Write a Censor trait with a method that will replace the curse words *Shoot* and *Darn* with *Pucky* and *Beans* alternatives.
+Use a map to store the curse words and their alternatives.

+Load the curse words and alternatives from a file